 However, I moved into evolutionary psychology, human biological differences and intelligence in late 2012 and have never looked back.
 Indeed, the choice between postmodern anthropology and evolutionary anthropology was termed “Dutton’s Dilemma” in the Journal of the Royal Anthropological Institute.

 In 2015, I was guest researcher in the Psychology Department at Umeå University in Sweden under Prof Guy Madison.
 From 2016, I have been academic consultant to a research group in the Special Education Department at King Saud University in Riyadh led by Prof. Salaheldin Bakhiet.
 For 2019, I served as editor of Mankind Quarterly, a journal that specialises in evolutionary psychology.
 In early 2020, Oulu University memory-holed me from their list of docents published on their website, seemingly due to my book The Silent Rape Epidemic: How the Finns Were Groomed to Love Their Abusers.

 In September 2020, on the strength of my published research in the field and experience, I was appointed Professor of Evolutionary Psychology at Asbiro University in Łódź, Poland.
 This private university of applied science, to which I am thus affiliated, focuses on business and management and I contribute to the evolutionary psychology dimensions of this in an occasional capacity.
-In 2021, I was appointed research associate at Tabuk University in Saudi Arabia.
+I was, in 2021, appointed research associate in the Deanship of Scientific Research at Tabuk University in Saudi Arabia.
 My proof that inter-cultural marriages follow the predicted hypergamy patterns of sexual selection has been termed “Dutton’s Rule.”

 If you would like to help so that more of this boat-rocking yet empirically accurate research can be published, please do.

-Also, please feel free to contact me at ecdutton (at) hotmail (dot) com.
+Also, please feel free to contact me at email@example.com.
 And follow me on Twitter @jollyheretic.
 And perhaps even buy a Jolly Heretic public house shirt, top, mug or other mechandise.